justinmahar/react-html-props/README.md

 ### Features include:

-- **🛩️ Convenience TypeScript HTMLAttributes prop types for all HTML elements**
+- **🛩️ TypeScript types for all HTML element props**
-  - Easily reference props for any HTML element with shorthand like `DivProps`.
+  - Easily reference props for any HTML element with simple names like `DivProps`.
+- **🧠 Easy to remember**
+  - Types start with the HTML element name, so you'll never end up scratching your head.
+- **👍 Optional types for React ref**
+  - Where needed, use types for props inheriting `ref` from `React.DetailedHTMLProps`.

 ## Installation